"A Court of Wings and Ruin" Book Discussion and "Night Court" Blueberry Lemon Muffins Recipe

 The next book in this series is A Court of Frost and Starlight.
 Sarah J. Maas also has another series that begins with the Throne of Glass.

-The Ouroboros is reminiscent of the Mirror of Erised in Harry Potter and the Philosopher’s Stone.
+The Ouroboros is reminiscent of the Mirror of Erised in Harry Potter and the Sorcerer’s Stone.

 Other fantasy books that involve magic battles are The Sword of Truth series by Terry Goodkind, beginning with Wizard’s First Rule, as well as The Name of the Wind by Patrick Rothfuss.